komodoooo/Arb-tool/README.md

-portscan     => check the open port on a target (ip/domain) ssl          => check the ssl certificate (ip/domain) headers      => returns the headers of a site fingerprint  => capture the html code of a site linkshunt    => view the correlated links in a site xml-parser   => parse an xml document of a site fuzzer       => do the directory fuzzing in a site
+portscan     => check the open port on a target (ip/domain) ssl          => check the ssl certificate (ip/domain) headers      => returns the headers of a site body         => capture the html code of a site linkshunt    => view the correlated links in a site xml-parser   => parse an xml document of a site fuzzer       => do the directory fuzzing in a site